-- Sponsors: 3S Solar Plus, IEM Ingenieur, JFB Architekten, Aeroatelier, Raiffeisen
+- Sponsors: Red Bull, IEM Ingenieur, JFB Architekten, Aeroatelier, Raiffeisen, 3S Solar Plus

 We sat down with Patrick and talked about his Red Bull X-Alps 2021.
 He told us about his highlights and stand-out moments and how the race compared to his previous ones.

 The best moment for me was to get to the goal in Zell am See with my team and even better friends than before the race.
 We stood together and all said: That was an awesome time!

 Waking up at 5AM on Day 6, the physical exertion of Day 5 (65km and 4,500 vertical meters) was clearly noticeable.